HasanTarik-REC/Note-Collections/Second Year/Even Semester/Cyber and Intellectual Property Law/Cyber Crime(Chapter 3).md

 13. Theft of computer system
 14. Physically damaging a computer system

+### **<br/>Black Hat Hacker**
+A hacker who gains unauthorized access to computer systems for personal gain.
+The intent of black hat hackers is usually to steal corporate data, violate privacy rights, transfer funds from bank accounts, etc.

+### **<br/>White Hat Hacker**
+A White Hat hacker who gains access to systems with a view to fixing the identified weaknesses.
+Then he performs penetration testing and vulnerability assessments.

 ### **<br/>What is Vandalism?**
 Vandalism means willful wanton and malicious destruction of the property of others.
 It is the conspicuous defacement or destruction of a structure,  a symbol, or anything else that goes against the will of the owner / governing body, and usually constitutes a crime.